Cindy McCain endorses Biden for president in rebuke of Trump

-PHOENIX (AP) — Cindy McCain endorsed Democrat Joe Biden for president Tuesday in a rebuke of President Donald Trump by the widow of the GOP’s 2008 nominee.
+PHOENIX (AP) — Cindy McCain has endorsed Democrat Joe Biden for president in a rebuke of President Donald Trump by the widow of the Republican Party’s 2008 nominee.

-Trump has had a fraught relationship with members of John McCain’s family since he disparaged the Arizona senator during his 2016 campaign.
-But the McCains have until now stopped short of endorsing Trump’s rivals.
+Trump has had a fraught relationship with John McCain’s family since he disparaged the Arizona senator during the 2016 campaign.
+But the family has until now stopped short of endorsing Trump’s rivals.

 Cindy McCain cited the decadeslong friendship between her family and Biden’s and their bond as the parents of children serving in the military.

-“He supports the troops and knows what it means for someone who has served,” McCain said in a phone interview.
+“He supports the troops and knows what it means for someone who has served,” McCain told The Associated Press in a telephone interview Tuesday.
 “Not only to love someone who has served, but understands what it means to send a child into combat.
 We’ve been great friends for many years, but we have a common thread in that we are Blue Star families.”

+Trump reacted harshly to the endorsement, disparaging both Biden and John McCain.

+“I hardly know Cindy McCain.”
+Trump tweeted Wednesday as McCain’s widow discussed her decision in morning talk show interviews.
+“Joe Biden was John McCain’s lapdog.
+So many BAD decisions on Endless Wars & the V.A., which I brought from a horror show to HIGH APPROVAL.
+Never a fan of John.
+Cindy can have Sleepy Joe!”

-McCain said she hasn’t voted for a Democrat since she was 18 and followed the lead of her parents.
+McCain said she hasn’t voted for a Democrat since she was 18.
 She remains a registered Republican and has no plans to change, she said.

 Biden told donors on Tuesday evening that McCain’s endorsement was coming “because of what (Trump) talks about how my son and John and others who are heroes, who served their country.
 You know, he said they’re ‘losers, suckers.’”